by Mike Stango, Director, Global Brand Partnerships

 This is just one great example of the power of music and sound: the subconscious response that stirs your emotions in a way nothing else can.
-And I think this is what Joel Beckerman realized brands needed when he shifted his focus from composing for film and television to pioneering sonic branding.
+And I think this is what Made Music Studio Founder Joel Beckerman realized brands needed when he shifted his focus from composing for film and television to pioneering sonic branding.

 Made Music Studio is, quite literally, born from entertainment.
 Founded by Joel over 20 years ago, we are now run by creatives that come from every part of the entertainment industry.
 From Broadway musicals, platinum records and world tours to studio jam sessions and basement shows, our team is deeply rooted in the world of entertainment.

-For a myriad reasons that are beyond me, it turns out not that many brands have the specific goal of sounding like Hermann’s horror masterpiece, but the idea is to employ that level of rigor and tell the brand story through the lens of entertainment.
+For a myriad reasons, it turns out not that many brands have the specific goal of sounding like Hermann’s horror masterpiece, but the idea is to employ that level of rigor and tell the brand story through the lens of entertainment.
 When we take this approach and create iconic, enduring music and sound, we have the opportunity to build lasting emotional connections between brands and their consumers.
-We do this for fortune 500 companies like AMEX and Citi, streaming platforms such as Hulu and Xfinity, and of course entertainment brands such as IMAX and CBS.
+We do this for fortune 500 companies like American Express and AT&T, consumer brands such as Nature Valley and SmileDirectClub, and of course entertainment leaders such as HBO and ESPN.